blakej11/blakej11.github.io/projects/turing-clouds/background.md

 Once this has been done for all cells in the grid, the image can be generated.
 Color each pixel in the image based on the corresponding cell's new value: a value of -1 yields a black pixel, +1 yields a white one, and anything in between uses the corresponding greyscale value.

-I generated a few example images of this kind of system:
+Here are a few examples of this kind of system:

 | | | |
 |:---:|:---:|:---:|
 | ![](images/intro/bw-2scale-1.png) | ![](images/intro/bw-2scale-2.png) | ![](images/intro/bw-2scale-3.png) |

-McCabe also suggested that one could simulate more than one of these reactions on a given system at a time, using different radii for each reaction.
+McCabe also suggested that you could simulate more than one of these reactions on a given system at a time, using different radii for each reaction.
 If you do this, and you add the results together, you can get patterns that look like stripes made of spots.
 But he also observed that